igoracportela/bookstore/README.md

 ## About the BookStore

 I passed my life working on private projects, since 2011.
-So, I decided to create this API to serve one or more frontend project
+So, I decided to create this BookStore API to serve one or more frontend projects

 ## Tasks